slimdevops/slim-containers/starterkits/node/real-world/README.md

 # Get Started
 To start this dockerized Node.js application, all you will need is a running Docker daemon.
-From there, running your this app requires just two simple commands executed in the app directory.
+From there, running this app requires just two simple commands executed in the app directory.

 ```bash
   docker build -t node-website .
   docker run -dp 8080:8080 node-website
 ```

-From there, all you need to do is navigate to localhost:8080 on your host machine.
+From there, navigate to localhost:8080 on your host machine to view the website.

 ## Sample Application
 Our sample application is a self-hosted version of the official Node Js website.
 You can find the code [here](https://github.com/nodejs/nodejs.org).